Autistic Burnout: Signs, Symptoms, and How to Cope

 Cognitive Challenges: Difficulties with memory and cognitive tasks.

-Additionally, discrimination from neurotypical individuals can amplify this burnout.
-Many people may assume you are just being lazy when, in reality, societal structures do not support neurodivergent needs.
+Additionally, societal discrimination can exacerbate this burnout.
+Many people may assume you are just being lazy.
+In reality, societal structures often fail to support the needs of neurodivergent individuals.

-Societal Expectations: The pressure to meet unrealistic standards can lead to perfectionism, chronic stress and eventual burnout.
-An example of this is the expectation for frequent social interactions.
+Societal Expectations: The pressure to meet unrealistic standards can lead to perfectionism, chronic stress, and eventual burnout.

-Life Changes and Illnesses: Frequent transitions, chronic health issues, and inadequate support can all contribute to burnout.
+Life Changes and Illnesses: Frequent transitions, chronic health issues, and inadequate support.

-If you find yourself experiencing autistic burnout, here are some practical tips by neurodivergent individuals to help you cope:
+If you find yourself experiencing autistic burnout, here are practical coping strategies:

 Acceptance of Your Autistic Traits: Given that masking is a common reason for autistic burnout, it makes sense that recognizing and embracing your authentic self can greatly alleviate the effects of masking.
 Engage in activities that allow you to unmask and celebrate your identity.